neka-nat/dq3d/README.md

 ## examples

 ### Skinning
-This sample a demonstration of skinning with Dual quaternion Linear Blending.
+This example is a demonstration of skinning with Dual quaternion Linear Blending.

 ![skinning](images/skinning.gif)

 ### Sclerp
-This sample is a demonstration that interpolates between two randomly generated dual quaternions with ScLerp.
+This example is a demonstration that interpolates between two randomly generated dual quaternions with ScLerp.

 ![sclerp](images/sclerp.gif)